-Upon successful completion of the Excelsior College Associate in Science in Nuclear Technology program, the graduate will be able to:
+Upon successful completion of the Excelsior College Associate in Science in Nuclear Technology program, NUCP-NLO Path, the graduate will be able to:

 - 1. Demonstrate a fundamental knowledge of nature with the ability to understand, measure, and provide quantitative expressions of the phenomena of nature. - 2.
-Apply the fundamentals of algebra, trigonometry, and higher mathematics to problem solving in nuclear areas. - 3.
-Practice good oral and written communications.
+Apply the fundamentals of algebra, trigonometry, or higher mathematics to problem solving in nuclear areas. - 3.
+Practice good oral and written communications. - 4.
+Demonstrate an understanding of our cultural heritage, interpersonal relationships, the interrelationship between technology and society, and those values essential for intelligent and discerning judgments. - 5.
+Demonstrate a working knowledge of computer applications for technical problem solving appropriate to the nuclear engineering technology discipline.